jwronline/shuttle-command/README.md

 - [ ] to do: remake the scripts to make use of `shuttle.sh`
 - [ ] to do: make `shuttle.sh` in such a way that it matches the script

 The times at which certain codes have to be entered are written in the space shuttle script.
-This can be found at [scripts/](scripts/)
+These scripts are so far only in Dutch.
+They can be found at [Haroenv/jwr-shuttle/scripts](http://github.com/haroenv/jwr-shuttle/tree/master/scripts)

 # Demo
 ## Delayed input